krishnanlab/teaching/2019-spring_compbio/README.md

 ### Scribing
 Each topic's "Lecture" class will have two dedicated scribes who will take notes on the lecture, work with Arjun to refine the notes, and circulate a final version to the rest of the class.
+- We will use [stackedit](https://stackedit.io) + Google Drive to create notes and then publish them on GitHub.
-- The scribes should submit their _individually completed_ drafts of their scribe notes within 3 days after lecture.
+- Scribes should submit their _individually completed_ drafts of their notes within 3 days after lecture.
 I will read those notes and give comments/suggestions.
 - The two scribes should then work together to combine their drafts+comments into a single final scribe notes and submit within 6 days after lecture.

 ### Semester Project and Presentation